 Residential services and residential respite services support residents so that they continue to enjoy a good quality of life and live their lives in keeping with their own social, cultural and religious beliefs.
-Residential services strive to create a dynamic environment and conditions where residents can achieve their potential to enjoy complete physical, mental and social wellbeing, as set out in the Healthy Ireland framework.

-The quality of life for residents is important in areas including health, physical and cognitive wellbeing, social and emotional development, relationships with family, staff and community, and material wellbeing.
+The quality of life for people living in residential services is important in areas including health, physical and cognitive attainment, social and emotional development, relationships with family and community and material wellbeing.

-The health needs of each resident is reviewed and they have access to the full range of health and social care services in order to maintain and improve their health status and wellbeing.
+The health needs of each resident is reviewed and they have access to the full range of health and social care services in order to maintain and improve their health status.

-Residents' daily lives are meaningful and activities promote engagement and fulfilment and a good quality of life.
 Each resident has opportunities for new experiences, social participation, recreation, education and lifelong learning.
 A varied programme of appropriate indoor and outdoor recreational and stimulating activities is offered to residents, which meets their needs and preferences.

 Residential services constantly look for ways and opportunities to enhance the health and development of residents.
-Best possible health and wellbeing in all aspects of residents' lives can be achieved through the provision of accessible services based on need and narrowing the gap in health and social care outcomes for those who are more vulnerable.
+Best possible health and wellbeing in all aspects of people's lives can be achieved through the provision of accessible services based on need and narrowing the gap in health and social care outcomes for those who are more vulnerable.